Do mountain goats hibernate? Time for Goatboy to wake up and share his summer.

 The Delica was literally made for Glacier National Park.
 I don’t think the Japanese knew that when they produced them back in the late 90s.
 Deli climbed every hill and looked darn good doing it.
 I got lots of funny head turns.
 I assume it was the van and not me.

-It the weather was too stormy I’d just sit in the back and do a little jounraling or get caught up on some reading.
-It’s Glacier Park – just try to find a bad view.
+If the weather was too stormy, I’d sit in the back and do a little journaling or get caught up on some reading.
+It’s Glacier Park – try to find a bad view.

 I think all of the branding I did on the van paid off.
-When I look at my metrics on the website, there were some definite spikes through the summer.
-I don’t see goat boy being a household name anytime soon.
+When I look at my website metrics, there were definite spikes throughout the summer.
+I don’t see Goat Boy becoming a household name anytime soon.
 But I think people might adopt it for their dogs.

-The four-wheel drive capacity came in handy when I had to access a climbing route through the Blackfoot Reservation.
-Naturally I play by the rules and I always have a current tribal recreation permit.
-I get one every year now regardless.
+The four-wheel-drive capability came in handy when I had to access a climbing route on the Blackfoot Reservation.
+Naturally, I play by the rules, and I always have a current tribal recreation permit.
+I get one every year now, regardless.
 I think a little tribal respect is lacking when people visit the Park.

 I did get a chance to test out the weight capacity of the custom platform rack I built for the top of the Delica.
 I now have proof that it can hold at least 350 lb. plus of dumbass and idiot.

-It was good to be back an old bus 94 again this season.
+It was good to be back on old bus 94 again this season.
 I guess that makes it the fourth summer I’ve been behind the wheel.
 Kind of feels like going home.
-If my home was very old and leaked and drank oil and was just barely safe enough not to kil me.
+If my home were very old and leaked and drank oil and was just barely safe enough not to kill me.

-But at the end of the day when I have her up at Logan pass, it feels so natural.
+But at the end of the day, when I have her up at Logan Pass, it feels so natural.
 Like it just belongs.
 And it’s like I never left.
-I think all we need in life a few constants that never change.
-Something to kind of ground us and kept the constant static and distractions of busy world in perspective.
-This old bus it’s just a giant red seven ton mental bookmark to my happy place.
+I think all we need in life are a few constants that never change.
+Something to kind of ground us and keep the constant static and distractions of the busy world in perspective.
+This old bus is just a giant red seven-ton mental bookmark to my happy place.

-I wasn’t kidding with a leaking.
-We had a lot of rain this summer and I had a lot of wet guests on the bus.
+I wasn’t kidding about a leak.
+We had a lot of rain this summer, and I had a lot of wet guests on the bus.
 But I just referred to it as part of the immersive experience.
 Nothing like paying to be waterboarded in a moving antique.
 Lots of extra towels cemented the experience.

 The old bus is aging gracefully.
-Fortunately I have the ability to make some small fixes along the way.
-But every now and then you get something that it’s better to have the shop at just handle it.
-If they have the time.
+Fortunately, I can make some small fixes along the way.
+But now and then, you get something that it’s better to have the shop handle if they have the time.

 Goatboy out!